How To Make a Faux Cake

 How To Make a Faux Cake foam rounds

 You can also choose any size or shape for your cake rounds, there are so many options.
+Cut the styrofoam rounds or blocks to the desired size and shape of your cake.

 Applying the Joint Compound